What is Poe? Introducing an app that lets you easily create AI chatbots on your smartphone

 Basic setup

-(I created it on a PC, but the basic operation is the same on a smartphone.)
+(I created this on my computer, but the basic operation is the same on a smartphone.)

 ①Click "Create a Bot" from the menu button